cornernote/gii-modeldoc-generator/README.md

-# gii-modeldoc-generator

-Gii ModelDoc Generator for Yii framework
+# Gii ModelDoc Generator for Yii framework

 ModelDoc Generator will extend Gii too allow you to update your existing models with phpDoc compatible documentation.
+The phpDoc comments greatly assist with phpStorm's code completion.

-The ModelDoc Generator will not create any new files.
+It will not create any new files.
 It will only update your existing models.

 ## Features